Azure/autorest.az/src/test/scenarios/managed-network/output/src/managed-network/report.md

 |--$skiptoken**|string|Skiptoken is only used if a previous operation returned a partial result.
 If a previous response contains a nextLink element, the value of the nextLink element will include a skiptoken parameter that specifies a starting point to use for subsequent calls.|/something/my_option|/something/myOption|
 ### managed-network managed-networks show

-show a managed-network managed_networks.
+show a managed-network managed-networks.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|
 ### managed-network managed-networks update

-update a managed-network managed_networks.
+update a managed-network managed-networks.

 |Option|Type|Description|Path (SDK)|Path (swagger)|
 |------|----|-----------|----------|--------------|